petehunt/loris/README.md

 http://www.petehunt.net/slowloris/example.html

 Basically, you get an asynchronous eval() function.
-This is a pretty bad way to write real code; instead you should build a better abstraction on top of Slowloris to offload as much as you can into the background thread and only do UI updates once the computation is complete.
+This is a pretty bad way to write real code; instead you should build a better abstraction on top of Loris to offload as much as you can into the background thread and only do UI updates once the computation is complete.

 HOWTO